 Powerplay: Penalty Kill:

-The Cents hope to set the tone early tonight.
+The Cents will hope to bring the effort tonight.